boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/mongodb.md

    ![Choose data source from server](/static/assets/working-with-datasource/data-connectors/images/mongodb/ChooseDS_server.png)

+## Advanced
+In Advanced category, It will Redirect to the Bold ETL.
+Refer [Bold ETL](/managing-resources/manage-data-sources/#advanced-category).

+## Basic
+In the Basic Category, It will act as the connector in Bold BI.
+And need to follow the below steps.

 ## Create MongoDB data source
 Once you click the data source, the NEW DATA SOURCE configuration panel will open.
 Follow the below steps to create MongoDB data source.
 1. Enter a name and description (optional) for the data source.